stevenxchung/Introduction-to-Operating-Systems/Lesson 18 - Distributed File Systems/lesson-18-notes.md

 ## NFS (Network File System)

 - _See lecture for figure_
-- A network system typically includes a client and a server
+- A NFS typically includes a client and a server; however, clients act as the remote server over a network
 - **Client**:
-  - Client starts at _system call layer_ and moves to _VFS layer_
+  - Client requests for file access starts at _system call layer_ and moves to _VFS layer_
-  - At the _VFS layer_, a decision will be made to use the _local file system interface_ or the _NFS client_
+  - At the _VFS layer_, a decision will be made for where the file belongs to (the _local file system interface_ or the _NFS client_)
   - If _NFS client_ is chosen, it will move on to the _RPC client stub_ which communicates with the _RPC server sub_
 - **Server**:
-  - Continuing from the _RPC server stub_, the call could make it's way to the _NFS server_
+  - Continuing from the _RPC server stub_, the call could make it's way to the _NFS server_ which resides on a remote machine
-  - The _NFS server_ could communicate with the _VFS layer_ on the server side
+  - The _NFS server_ could communicate with the _VFS layer_ on the server side to get access to the file
   - From the _VFS layer_, the layout is about the same as the client side
+  - When an open request comes from the client, the _NFS server_ will create a file handle (i.e. a byte sequence that encodes both the server machine as well as the server local file information which will be return to the client)
+  - If files are deleted or the server machine dies, the file handle will return an error for _stale data_ (invalid data)

+## NFS Versions

+- Since 80s, currently NFSv3 and NFSv4
+- NFSv3: stateless, NFSv4: stateful
+- **Caching**:
+  - Session-based (non-concurrent)
+  - Periodic updates
+    - Default: three seconds for files; 30 seconds for directory
+    - NFSv4: delegation to client for a period of time (avoids _update checks_)
+- **Locking**:
+  - Lease-based
+  - NFSv4: also _share reservation_, reader/writer lock

+## Sprite Distributed File Systems

+- _Caching in the Sprite Network File System_, by Nelson et al.
+  - Research DFS
+  - Great value in the explanation of the design process
+- Takeaway: used trace data on usage/file access patterns to analyze DFS design requirements and justify decisions

+## Sprite DFS Access Pattern Analysis

+- **Access pattern (workload) analysis**:
+  - 33% of all file accesses are writes
+    - Caching ok but write-though not sufficient
+  - 75% of files are open less than 0.5 seconds
+  - 90% of files are open less than 10 seconds
+    - Session semantics still too high overhead
+  - 20-30% of new data deleted within 30 seconds
+  - 50% of new data deleted within 5 minutes
+  - File sharing is rare!
+    - Write-back on close not necessary
+    - No need to optimize for concurrent access but must support it

+## Sprite DFS from Analysis to Design

+- **From analysis to design**:
+  - Cache with write-back
+  - Every 30 seconds write-blocks that have NOT been modified for the last 30 seconds
+    - When another client opens file: get dirty blocks
+  - Open goes to server, directories not cached
+  - On _concurrent write_: disable caching
+- **Sprite sharing semantics**:
+  - Sequential write sharing: caching and sequential semantics
+  - Concurrent write sharing: no caching

+## File Access Operations in Sprite

+- $R_1...
+R_n$ **readers, w, writer**:
+  - All `open()` go through server
+  - All clients cache blocks
+  - Writer keeps timestamps for each modified block
+- $w_2$ **sequential writer** (sequential sharing):
+  - Server contacts last last writer for dirty blocks
+  - Since $w_2$ has not closed: disabled caching!